AydenYeu09/ASTRALIS/README.md

 The initial experiment will measure the aircraft's response to repeatable robotic-arm movements.
 A standardized payload will be picked up by the manipulator and moved through a predetermined trajectory while vehicle telemetry is recorded.
 Tests will eventually be performed for both **with and without thrust-vectoring compensation**.

+After the results of this experiment, I will develop a prediction-based model in MATLAB that will account for non-predetermined arm movements.

+## Future Plans
+After determining the impact of thrust-vectoring vehicle stability, I plan to add more software capabilities to the drone, making it a fully fledged UAV.
+I want to explore more into computer vision driven tasks with the manipulator.

 Measurements will include:
 - Peak roll and pitch deviation